willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### My tenant only wants our end users to see messages from us, not Microsoft; how can we do that?

-After your admins enable all of the policies described in the above section on “Setting Tenant Policies”, you can then go to the ‘Settings’ feature within the Organizational messages in Microsoft 365 admin center portal (top right corner of the landing page), deselect the option “Allow Microsoft messages to display”, and click ‘Save’.
+After your admins enable all of the policies described in the above section on “Setting Tenant Policies”, you can then go to the ‘Settings’ feature within the Organizational messages in Microsoft 365 admin center portal (top right corner of the landing page), deselect the option “Allow Microsoft messages to display”, and select ‘Save’.
 This will ensure Organizational messages platform sends only your team’s messages to Windows surfaces, like Taskbar.

 ### If my organization only has an Office 365 E3 or E5 license, should I expect to be able to create fully customized messages on Windows locations, like Notifications area or Taskbar?
 Likewise, if my organization only has a Windows E3 or E5 license, should I expect to be able to create fully customized messages on the Teams location?

-No, the organizational messages creation flow will automatically disable authoring experiences that your tenant cannot access based on the license requirements listed in the [Premium features](#premium-features) section.
+No, the organizational messages creation flow will automatically disable authoring experiences that your tenant can't access based on the license requirements listed in the [Advanced features](#advanced-features) section.
 However, your organization may be able to create premade messages without such E3 or E5 licenses.
 For example, your team will not be able to create a fully customized message on Windows locations if your organization does not have at least a Windows E3 or E5 license or an Microsoft 365 E3 or E5 license.
 Similarly, your team will not be able to create a fully customized message on the Teams location if your organization does not have at least an Office 365 E3 or E5 license or a Microsoft 365 E3 or E5 license.